Hello People; I hope you’re all doing fine. Today I’m going to share a fantastic guide on HDPE vs UHMW.

 Why is HDPE used in hospitals?

-There are multiple factors behind HDPE’s rapid adoption in hospitals and the medical industry.
+Multiple factors are behind HDPE’s rapid adoption in hospitals and the medical industry.
 Its features, like high impact resistance, low moisture absorption, corrosion resistance, and resistance from chemicals, and most importantly, processing versatility, make it a dependable plastic material for the medical industry.

-It does not splinter or rot, does not fade and retain bacteria, and is reasonably affordable, attracting hospitals to create reliable and cost-effective medical devices.
+It does not splinter, rot, fade, or retain bacteria and is reasonably affordable, attracting hospitals to create reliable and cost-effective medical devices.

 Can you microwave HDPE?